 The two companies’ joint venture, SK EarthLink, will be a mobile virtual network operator (MVNO) that will use service platforms and handsets developed by SK Telecom and already deployed in the Korean market, where SK offers location-based services, videoconferencing, music and video services, and delivery of satellite-TV programming to handsets.
 The advanced services and handsets, initially made by SK Telecom’s handset subsidiary, will be launched sometime toward the end of the year.

-EarthLink entered the MVNO market on its own in 2000, when it began offering wireless e-mail through one of RIM's earliest Blackberry handhelds.
+EarthLink entered the MVNO market on its own in 2000, when it began offering wireless e-mail through one of RIM’s earliest Blackberry handhelds.
 It currently has 30,000 wireless subscribers.
-Last September, it launched its first wireless voice and data service through a Blackberry 7750 CDMA 1X PDA phone.
+In September 2004, it launched its first wireless voice and data service through a Blackberry 7750 CDMA 1X PDA phone.

 Cobb noted that the advent of wireless local number portability “makes it easier for companies to enter the market,” but he said U.S. population growth and growing cellular penetration rates were the primary factors responsible for SK EarthLink’s decision to enter the market.